Python code examples in Zaps

 return response.json()

-If you need to parse XML and return it, you can do that with the built in XML libraries:
+If you need to parse XML and return it, you can use the built-in XML libraries:

 from xml.etree import ElementTree